joehahn/cat-chase-grasshopper/README.md

 ### Summary:
-This cat-chase-grasshopper demo uses Q-learning to teach a neural net AI how to instruct a virtual cat to chase after a virtual bug that hops away as the cat approaches.
+This cat-chase-grasshopper demo uses Q-learning to teach a neural net AI to instruct a virtual cat to chase after a virtual bug that hops away as the cat approaches.

 A secondary goal of this demo is to see if Q-learning can be used to solve